thu-nics/MixDQ/README.md

 ### 1.1 Generate Calibration Data

 Run the `main_calib_data.sh $GPU_ID` to generate the FP activation calibration data.
 The output path of calib data is specified in the quant `config.yaml`. the `--save_image_path` saves the FP generated reference images.
+(We provide the pre-generated calib data at [Google Drive](https://drive.google.com/file/d/1RMj2IDukDwRD3XY9eHgVkCiJC8fDxRwz/view?usp=sharing), you could replace it with `"/share/public/diffusion_quant/calib_dataset/bs1024_t1_sdxl.pt"` in `mixdq_open_source/MixDQ/configs/stable-diffusion/sdxl_turbo.yaml`.
+Noted that the calib_data in the google drive contains 1024 samples, so you may increase the `n_samples` in the `sdxl_turbo.yaml` up to 1024.)

 ```
 CUDA_VISIBLE_DEVICES=$1 python scripts/gen_calib_data.py --config ./configs/stable-diffusion/$config_name --save_image_path ./debug_imgs